ALEKS Knowledge Checks

 Remember!
 You may see topics on a Knowledge Check you have not yet learned or have already mastered.
 ALEKS does this to

 reinforce mastery and test the limits of what you know.
-Also, its completely normal to not remember 100% of the topics you’ve
+Also, it’s completely normal to not remember 100% of the topics you’ve

 recently learned, so expect to see some of them in your review.
 Better to have extra practice than to forget topics on an exam!